tlarnold10/tlarnold10/README.md

 - I want you to be successful on this team
 - Going to push people to get better, sometimes outside of their comfort zone
 - I don't like to micromanage, but will do it if someone is struggling
-- I trust you to get your work done in the time allocated (the sprint), I don't want to have to watch the clock for when you are in and out of the office.
+- I trust you to get your work done in the time allocated, I don't want to have to watch the clock for when you are in and out of the office.
 - We are all grownups and I expect people to complete their work on a schedule that fits them best
 - I want people to be open and honest.
 However, people should have awareness that their is a time and a place for certain conversations